top of page

 Where and when do you practice?

-We practice at George Mason University’s Field House for indoor practices (4501 University Dr, Fairfax, VA 22030.
+We practice at George Mason University’s Field House for indoor practices (4501 University Dr, Fairfax, VA 22030).
+Outdoor practices are on the track located at 4400 University Drive.
 Park anywhere in front of the field house) or outside on the grandstand side of the track.
-Practice locations (indoors or out) is indicated when selecting a session to register for.
+Practice locations (indoors or out) is indicated when registering.

 How do I start practicing with the Northern Virginia Pole Vault Club?

-First you must register to be a USATF member.
-Then register and pay for the sessions you are interested in joining by reviewing the approriate tabs.
+First you must register to be a USA Track and Field (USATF) member.
+Then register and pay for the session best aligned with your skill and experience in pole vaulting under the Registration page (effective June 2025).

 What is USATF, and why do we need to be a member?